MuhammadNaeemAkhtar/gatsby-data-tutorial-4/README.md

 9. create a list of your markdown files on the front page.
 10. you want to end up with a list of links on the front page pointing to each blog post.
 11. But your one blog post looks a bit lonely.
 So let’s add another one at src/pages/pandas-and-bananas.md
+12. Which looks great!
+Except… the order of the posts is wrong.
+13. You can sort and filter nodes, set how many nodes to skip, and choose the limit of how many nodes to retrieve.
+With this powerful set of operators, you can select any data you want—in the format you need.

 ## ////////////////////////////////// AUTO GENERATED /////////////////////////////////////////